 That said, we really need you to remember to keep your code enclosed in backticks (`) to stop it being parsed by the forum's software (which may also make it unreadable).
 Highlight your code in the editor and click on the "code" button to enclose your code in backticks.
 You don't have to mark each line, just the section (like you would for blockquotes).

 If you don't do this, the odds are high that your post will be caught as spam by the automated tool, and we'll have to fix your post for you.

 As for what constitutes a large excerpt, it's difficult to say.
 Certainly, if you're quoting an entire php/css/js file, put it on pastebin.
 For anything under 100 lines, we ask you use your best judgement.
 Do consider that you're asking people for free support, and it's much easier to read a pastebin/gist than a styled block of 150 lines of multi-indented code.
 Scrolling back and forth, as well as up and down, trying to unpick code via a cramped code box is a time-consuming activity that distracts from answering the actual questions.

 Note: Anything you put in a forum topic or a pastebin is public.
 Anybody can see it.
 Don't post any passwords or private info there.

 WordPress is free software and this is a free forum, so requesting paid help is discouraged.
 We also don't need bidding wars in the forums.
-If you post asking for paid help and you have posted some contact information, your thread will not be deleted but it will be closed.
-If you have not posted contact information, we may ask you to add it.
-The thread will then be closed.
+If you post asking for paid help and you have posted some contact information, your thread will not be deleted but it will be closed and the contact information will be redacted.